 Who Sentences

-The title of this post is the title of this new article now available via SSRN authored by Eric Fish and Chesa Boudin.
-Here is its abstract: Debates over the separation of powers in criminal law ignore defense lawyers.
-Prosecutors,...
+The title of this post is the title of this article now available via SSRN and authored by Guerra Thompson Sandra and Samantha Medlin.
+Here is its abstract: Scholars have written much about Supreme Court Justice Ruth Bader Ginsburg’s legacy...

 Douglas A. Berman